Picture of The JBL Flip 6 speaker while recharging.

 JBL Flip 6 Charging Issues

 Most JBL Bluetooth speakers, including the Flip 6 Bluetooth model, offer truly portable operation via their lithium ion batteries inside.
-And when said battery dies, you can recharge the speaker with an AC or car adapter.
-Sometimes though, you may experience charging issues on the JBL Flip 6, where it does not charge fully, or at all.
-And these can occur even when you connect the adapter to home or auto power, and then to the speaker.
-To solve that, we offer information here to help.
+And when said battery dies, you can recharge them with an AC or car adapter.
+Sometimes though, you may notice that the JBL Flip 6 has charging issues.
+You may notice it not charging fully, or at all.
+And this can occur even when you connect the adapter.
+So to solve this, we offer information here to help.

 But there’s a problem if this flashing keeps going, even when you attach the charger.
 Why?
 Because the battery gauge should change at this point though, to blinking white, when you apply power.
 When the gauge stops flashing red, this means that the speaker is getting some juice from the adapter.
 But if the red blinking continues, then correct recharging is likely not occurring.

-Picture of the top front of the JBL Flip 6 speaker.
+Picture of the top front of the JBL Flip 6.

-The top front view of the JBL Flip 6 speaker.
+The top front view of the JBL Flip 6.

 You can also feel the power supply’s case ten or fifteen minutes after connecting it to the speaker.
 Then, it should feel warm.
 The same with the speaker too.
 The speaker itself indeed heats up a little during correct recharging also.
 But if you detect no warmth, then again, you have an issue here to investigate.